Saudi Arabian Airlines Logo PNG

 1971 – 1981

-In ’71, the company received its first logo after the name change to Saudia and the employees’ branded clothing development.
+In ’71, the company received its first logo after the name change to Saudia and the development of employees’ branded clothing.

 The sabers, forged in gold and steel, represented the two rich territories (Nejd and Hijaz) that united to create Saudi Arabia in 1932.
 Weapons protect the kingdom and ensure order and justice.
 The palm tree is the most widespread in the country.
 It symbolizes wealth, nature, resources, and cultural heritage.